keonorinn-source/keonorinn-source.github.io/README.md

 ## Module 2

 - [Gestalt](module-2-gestalt) — analysing a chosen visualisation from Our World in Data chart through preattentive processing, Gestalt laws, and visual comparison accuracy.

+## Module 3

+- [Examining and tracing a data source to a visualisation on HowMuch.net](module-3-portfolio-exercise) — extracting the original sources of data used on a public website, verifying and examine the accuracy and finding if there are any discrepancies.

+## Module 4

+- [Developing data visualisation skills in R with tidyverse and ggplot2](module-4-portfolio-exercise) — Developing my skills in data visusalisation using R studios as my tool of choice.
+I've completed two certificates from DataCamp: Introduction to Data Visualisation with gglot2 & Introduction to Data Visualisation with tidyverse.